codsen/codsen/packages/json-variables/README.md

 <div>{{ user.firstName }}, check out our seasonal offers!</div>
 ```

 So far so good, but what happens if we want to add a check, does `first_name` exist?
-Again in a Nunjucks templating language, simplified, it would be something like:
+Again in a Nunjucks templating language, it would be something like:

 content JSON for PROD build:
 ```json